+- Be a U.S. citizen or eligible non-citizen;

+- Have a valid Social Security Number;

+- Be officially admitted to Texas College;

+- Be enrolled in an eligible degree program;

-- Not be in default of any federal funds or owe a refund/overpayment on a federal grant; - Must maintain Satisfactory Academic Progress (SAP) in an eligible course of study in accordance with the College's guidelines; and - Not have been convicted of possessing or selling illegal drugs.
+- Not be in default of any federal funds or owe a refund/overpayment on a federal grant;

+- Must maintain Satisfactory Academic Progress (SAP) in an eligible course of study in accordance with the College's guidelines.

 The following deadlines are offered to assist in planning.
 They are: